Gail Brion

 Gail Montgomery Brion is an inventor and a professor of civil engineering and the Director of the Environmental Research and Training Laboratories (ERTL) at the University of Kentucky.
 An expert on waterborn illness, she holds a co-appointment in the College of Public Health.
 She works to introduce and maintain high quality water systems in rural regions.

+In September 2021, the University of Kentucky University Senate named Gail Brion the 2021 Outstanding Senator.

 Career

 Brion first followed her interests to Duncan, Lagnese, and Associates Incorporated, an industrial waste company, where she acted as the Sewer Studies Field Team Supervisor.
 From 1979 to 1980, Brion worked as the Sewage Treatment Plant Operator for the Brush Run Municipal in Mckeesport, PA where she analyzed water and waste water.
 The following year, she moved to another Municipal Sewage Treatment Plant in Rock Springs, Wyoming where she took over as the Chief Lab Analyst.
 From 1981 to 1982 Brion worked as a Product Specialist for the Hach Company, assisting in chemical analysis and customer troubleshooting.
 Starting in March 1982, she began as the Plant Chemist for the Fort St. Vrain Generating Station, analyzing the cooling, waste, and natural water systems.
 1984 marked the start of her 6-year employment for the United States Environmental Protection Agency, working under 3 different divisions over that time span.
 While in the Water Quality Division Brion worked as a Co-op Student Engineer.
 In the Air and Toxics Division she held the title of NESHAPS Asbestos Coordinator and finally in the Office of Air Quality Rulings and Standards as an Environmental Engineer.

 Brion worked for the Environmental Protection Agency before she began teaching engineering at the University of Kentucky in 1995.

 She now connects research and work between the University of Kentucky's Environmental Engineering program and the College of Public Health to accomplish mutual goals that benefit public health through engineering.

 We can treat extraordinarily dirty water, ...
 But even if the water treatment plant does a good job of producing clean, quality water, it then goes into a distribution system that is full of holes.